apvarun/parcel-plugin-prettier/README.md

 # parcel-plugin-prettier  [![npm version](https://badge.fury.io/js/parcel-plugin-prettier.svg)](https://badge.fury.io/js/parcel-plugin-prettier)

-Parcel plugin to add Prettier to your code
+Parcel plugin to add Prettier to your build.
+The plugin off-loads the prettifying work to your bundler instead of your code editor/IDE.

 ---